uyuni-project/tetra/README.md

 Fourth, you need to show `gjp` how to build your package by running appropriate commands between `gjp dry-run` and `gjp finish`.
 Bash history will be recorded to generate a "starting-point" build script (that will be sufficient in simple cases like this):

+    cd ../src/commons-collections/commons-collections-3.2.1-src/
     gjp dry-run
-    cd src/commons-collections/commons-collections-3.2.1-src/
     gjp mvn package
     gjp finish

 Note that we used `gjp mvn package` instead of `mvn package`: this will use of the Maven copy we put in `kit/` and the repository in `kit/m2`.
 Also note that this being a dry-run build, sources will be brought back to their original state after `gjp finish`, as this ensures build repeatability.

-Finally, generate build scripts, spec files and tarballs:
+Finally, generate build scripts, spec files and tarballs in the `output/` directory:

     gjp generate-all

-Note that `gjp` will also generate a special binary-only package called a **kit**, which contains basically the `kit/` folder.
-This is the only build-time requirement of any `gjp` package in your project.
+Note that `gjp` will generate files for the commons-collections package and for the binary-only myproject-kit package, which is a special container of all build-time dependencies (basically, the `kit/` folder).
+This will be shared among all packages you might add to your `gjp` project.

 ## In-depth information